pensjonatus/flash-fiction/blog/the-high.md

 ---
-title: 'The High'
+title: The High
 date: '2012-07-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was like a pink mist of happiness.
 And then a soft come-down to the smelly